iansinnott/notedown/README.md

     });
     ```

-    The bullet point is, reactivity _will not function_ unless the cursor is wrapped in a function.
+    The bullet point is, reactivity _will not function_ unless the reactive data source (in this case the session & the mongo cursor) is wrapped in a function.
 If it is simply defined on the object we won't get reactivity.